canmom/canmom.github.io/_posts/programming/graphics/raytracer/2019-06-01-rust-raytracer-part-3.md

 excerpt: At long last we get to the point of tracing rays - not entirely as we want.
 custom_css: highlighting
 ---
-In the first article, we worked out how to wrangle an interface and draw a window.
-In the second, we implemented a vector struct.
+We've got a window and a vector struct.
+I think we're nearly at the point of drawing rays.
+Can we get there today? (*Almost*, it turns out!)
+1. toc
+{:toc}

-### A loose thread: a more general dot product
+## A loose thread: a more general dot product

 This morning I realised what was up with this code: